How could I have runner’s knee? I don’t even run!

 As your knee pain improves, you can then gradually return to normal activities.

-Don’t put up with knee pain when you don’t need to.
-Click the button below to book an appointment with a LifeCare physiotherapist to start working towards your goal of safely returning to the fitness routine or active lifestyle that you love.
+Don’t put up with knee pain when you don’t need to, book an appointment with your local Lifecare physiotherapist to start working towards your goal of safely returning to the fitness routine or active lifestyle that you love.